 Children’s residential homes provide support and care for the most vulnerable children and young people, so it is important residential staff have access to procedures, policies and guidance which safeguard children and young people in their care.

 Procedures are available 24/7

 Links to government statutory guidance and Quality Standards

 The Mental Capacity Act 2005 Resource and Practice Toolkit

-This FREE online resource supports health and social care practitioners to understand the statutory principles of the Act and practice confidently when supporting people to make decisions, assessing mental capacity and determining best interests.
+This FREE online resource is part of the Mental Capacity Act Directory and has been recommended by the national Mental Capacity Act Forum.
+It supports health and social care practitioners to understand the statutory principles of the Act and practice confidently when supporting people to make decisions, assessing mental capacity and determining best interests.